cvxgrp/cov_pred_finance/README.md

 # Loop through combination results to get predictors
 covariance_predictors = {}
 for predictor in covariance_combination(returns, half_life_pairs):
+    # From predictor we can access predictor.time, predictor.mean (=0 here), predictor.covariance, and predictor.weights
     covariance_predictors[predictor.time] = predictor.covariance
 ```
 Here `covariance_predictors[t]` is the covariance prediction for time $t+1$, $\textit{i.e.}$, it is uses knowledge of $r_1,\ldots,r_t$.